 Why is it different for Zionism?
 Is the amalgamation of anti-Semitism and anti-Zionism, in a way that leverages the legal privileges of the former on the latter, really helpful?
 In other words, should ‘Israel’, as a political entity, be given Semitic immunity or instead, earn the repudiation of the world’s Semitic community?

 Let us take this piecemeal.
 Zionists, regardless of their religious persuasions, have by incontestable fact invaded Palestine.
-Putting aside the ‘promised land’ claim for just a moment, the declaration of ‘Israel’ by the United Nations Security Council happened in May 1948, which is recent enough to be remembered.
+Putting aside the ‘promised land’ claim for just a moment, the ‘Israeli Declaration of Independence’ happened in May 1948, which is recent enough to be remembered.

 Around one million native humans (regardless of their genetic composition) were forcibly displaced from their homes.
 Call them ‘Palestinians’, ‘Arabs’, ‘human beings’, ‘Canaanites’, ‘Jebusites’, ‘Philistine’s, or even ‘the biological synthesis of every dynasty, nation, or peoples (including ‘Semitic’ Israelites) for all intents and purposes.
 There were humans living there before the advent of ‘Israel.’
 More than 78% of their land was confiscated, alongside its water resource, livestock, buildings, and fertile earth that later became the graveyard of those victims.